vedmalex/telegraph-publisher/telegraph-publisher-output.md

       // Process the main file
       const processed = ContentProcessor.processFile(filePath);

-      // NEW: Content change detection
+      // NEW: Content change detection (skip when debug mode is enabled) if (!options.forceRepublish && !debug) {
-      if (!options.forceRepublish) {
         const currentHash = this.calculateContentHash(processed.contentWithoutMetadata);

         if (existingMetadata.contentHash && existingMetadata.contentHash === currentHash) {